marclelamy/TyPy/README.md

 ## Installation

-1. Open your terminal and go to the directory (fold er) you want to store the project
+1. Open your terminal and go to the directory (folder) you want to store the project
    ```sh
    cd your/favorite/directory/to/clone/cool/github/projects
    ```